 For further information about studying Law at the University of Cambridge see the Faculty of Law website.

-The benefits of Law at Fitzwilliam College
+Law at Fitzwilliam College

 Our standard conditional offer for this subject is usually A*AA at A-level or 40-42 points overall and 7, 7, 6 at Higher Level in IB.
 We may modify offers to take account of individual circumstances.